Monday, July 21, 2025

 Ed Dobbins in his research has revealed the following:

 On the accompanying map (above), the red filled lots contain graves that were relocated from the OPT to City/Loosley Cemetery.
 Most are in the northwest quarter of Loosley.
-Two units with OPT burials are in the southern portion of City Cemetery in Blocks XVII and XVIII.
+Two units with the OPT burials are in the southern portion of City Cemetery in Blocks XVII and XVIII.

 Visible remains at City Cemetery of this final effort to empty the old cemetery include an impressive row of five original monuments in Block XVII in the southeast corner.
 A more recent marker appears in a family group of three in the northeast corner of the adjacent Block XVIII.
 The presence of these markers suggests that Blocks XVII and XVIII were considered part of the “city Potter’s field” mentioned by Loosley and contain unidentified remains from the OPT cemetery."